Adrien Albert: Personal life

-His father, Jacques Albert, was a businessman in the music industry, and took a bride many years his junior; Mary Eliza Blanche.
+Albert was born to Jacques Albert, a businessman in the music industry, and his third wife, Mary Eliza Blanche Allen.
 Albert had two much older half brothers, stemming from his father's previous marriage.
 After a few years, Jacques died, and so, Adrien Albert was raised by his mother and another relative.

 Being tall and thin, Albert acquired the nickname "the snake" from his colleagues.
 It has been suggested that Albert suffered from Marfan syndrome however he was never diagnosed.
 Overwork and poor diet during his PhD studies in London in the mid-1930s caused a stomach ulcer to haemmorage, requiring emergency surgery.
 The surgery saved his life however he suffered lifelong stomach complaints as a result.
 Due to this ailment, he slept in every morning, but made up for time lost by working well into the night.
 He never married, explaining that having a family would take time away from his research.
 Other facets of his personality point towards a certain antipathy towards women: he drew cartoons for his friends about the dog Woofred and his wife, Ima Bitch, and he generally steered clear of female colleagues.
 Ironically, given his lifetime of drug research and introduction of the term selective toxicity into medical chemistry, he died of complications arising from a long-running infection of drug-resistant Staphylococcus aureus.

 Fluent in French, German and Italian, Albert loved music and could play the piano very well, although he ceased to do so later in life.
 He enjoyed botany, particularly exotic flowers and had an extensive knowledge of native Australian plants.